NuzhdinEI/NuzhdinEI/README.md

 - family cruize of boat
 - emerald ring
 - rust on the car?
+- by a 3 bed apartment till 2027

 <!---
 NuzhdinEI/NuzhdinEI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.